texastsarulebook/texastsarulebook.github.io/docs/ute-high-school-projects/manufacturing.md

 ### Trailer

 Projects in this category mostly made of metal for the primary use as a trailer.
-Other materials are permitted
+Other materials are permitted to be used.
+Trailer must have a tongue and at least one axle.

 | Event    | Details                                                            | Event # |
 | -------- | ------------------------------------------------------------------ | ------- |